willasbery/comp34812/src/README.md

 1. **Adding New Models**

-   - Create a new directory in `models/`
+   - For production models: Create a new directory in `models/`
+   - For experimental models: Create a new directory in `experiments/`
    - Include a README with setup and usage instructions
    - Use common utilities from `utils/` where possible